-- Pre-apprenticeship (certificate II)
+- pre-apprenticeship (Certificate II)

-- Apprenticeship (certificate III) & traineeship
+- apprenticeship (Certificate III) & traineeship

-- Certificate I to IV
+- certificate I to IV

-- Advanced diploma
+- advanced diploma

 Before you apply

-Before you apply, you will need to get a few things ready to submit along with your application.
+You will need to get a few things ready to submit along with your application.

-- submitting a folio
+- submitting a folio.